zio/zio/docs/reference/architecture/architecture-of-a-zio-application.md

 Another factor that helps us to achieve high throughput is the fact that we may have high workloads for some periods.
 In such cases, we can benefit from buffering the incoming requests instead of rejecting them and trying to process them later.
 We can use [`Queue`](../concurrency/queue.md) for this purpose or the [`ZStream#buffer` operator](../stream/zstream/operations.md#buffering).

 To learn more about ZIO Streams, please refer to the [ZIO Streams](../stream/index.md) section.

+## 6. Robustness

+With the help of ZIO's error channel, we can write applications whose errors are fully specified and handled at the compile time.
+Having this feature helps us to make our applications more robust.

+It also gives us the ability to lossless translation of errors from one domain to another.
+For example, when writing a web application, we can reliably translate errors inside the application to HTTP response codes.
+ZIO uses the compile to ensure that we have mapped all possible errors to HTTP response codes.

+To learn more about error management in ZIO, please refer to the [error management](../error-management/index.md) section.

 ----------